jimmyprior/ChessBot/README.md

 # ChessBot
-A Discord Bot for chess club
+A Discord bot for chess club